seveas/git-spindle/docs/gitlab.rst

 Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.

-.. describe:: git lab forks

-List all forks of this repository, highlighting the original repository.

-.. describe:: git lab add-remote [--ssh|--http] [<user>]
+.. describe:: git lab add-remote [--ssh|--http] <user>...

 Add a users fork as a remote using the user's login as name for the remote.
-Defaults to adding a git url, but this can be overridden.
+Defaults to adding an http url, but this can be overridden.
 For non-public repos SSH is used.

 .. describe:: git lab browse [--parent] [<repo>] [<section>]